srohit619/system-loganalyzer/README.md

     npm start
     ```

-2. Open your browser and navigate to [http://localhost:3000](http://localhost:3000).
+2. Open your browser and navigate to [http://localhost:3000](http://localhost:3000) , Ports should be changed before using.

 ## Dependencies